Hgy1014/scAGDE/README.md

 # Usage
 We give users detailed usage guidelines in the folder `tutorials`.
 Specifically, `Tutorial 1` provides suggestions for running scAGDE in an end-to-end style and `Tutorial 2` for running scAGDE in an step-by-step way, where detailed instructions are added for each step. `Tutorial 3` and `4` provide numerous R scripts for you to complete the experimental analysis of imputation or peak selection preferences. `Tutorial 5` illustrates how scAGDE utilizes batch training on large-scale data to speed up training.
+You can also visit the online document at  <a href="https://scagde-tutorial.readthedocs.io/en/latest/index.html">https://scagde-tutorial.readthedocs.io/en/latest/index.html</a> for instruction.

 # Data Availability